This topic contains information about how founders and participants manage the ordering service.

 What is the Ordering Service?

-In Oracle Blockchain Platform v20.3.1 and later, we support Raft as our consensus type.
+Oracle Blockchain Platform supports Raft as the consensus type.

 For more information on the Raft protocol, see: The Ordering Service - Raft.